Benelli's new adventure tourer TRK 251 launched in India; check details

-Italian motorcycles and scooter manufacturer Benelli has commenced the pre-bookings for its all-new adventure tourer, the Benelli TRK 251, starting today.
+Italian motorcycles and scooter manufacturer Benelli has launched It is the entry-level motorcycle Benelli TRK 251 in India today.
 Benelli TRK 251, which is up against bikes such as KTM 250 Adventure, is priced starting at Rs 2.5 lakh (ex-showroom) in India.

-The Benelli TRK 251 can be pre-booked by paying a token of Rs 6,000 at the company's authorised showroom or online by logging into the company's official website.
+Benelli TRK 251's bookings in India opened on December 6, 2021 and can be booked for a token amount of Rs 6,000 at the company's authorised showroom or online by logging into the company's official website.
 The deliveries of Benelli's new adventure tourer are scheduled to start from January 2022.

 Vikas Jhabakh, MD, Benelli India, during the announcement of the bike in the country, said, “We are excited to launch our Young Adventure Machine in India today.
 The TRK 251 is an accessible and high-performance adveture tourer offering purposeful design, aggressive styling, ultra-comfortable ergonomics and engaging performance.